Stesso-GenAI-Research/video-evaluation/docs/stesso-project-update.md

 - compute deterministic 95% bootstrap intervals clustered by `step_id`; and
 - produce pair-level outputs and descriptive disagreement inventories.

-The primary W25 pairwise-preference experiment is implemented but has not run because the authentic W25 steps and judgments are not present.
-Current pairwise results use constructed development labels and are not evidence of human or production-cascade preference agreement.
+The primary W25 pairwise-preference experiment is implemented.

 ## 2. Research question and frozen methods